HomeSkin FirmingCrepey Neck? Causes and Care Routine

 2. Gentle cleanser.
 Do not over-strip the delicate skin.

 4. Rich moisturizer.
-Look for ceramides, peptides, hyaluronic acid, and niacinamide to hydrate and support the skin barrier.
+Look for ceramides, peptides, hyaluronic acid, glycerin, and niacinamide to hydrate and support the skin barrier.

 5. Hydration from within.
 Drink enough water and keep skin from getting parched.